grafana/worldmap-panel/doc/backlog.md

   https://grafana.com/docs/installation/configuration/#disable-sanitize-html
 - The contrast of the text on the red tooltip drop isn't that great.
 Maybe use black or white, at least for the light theme.
 - Does data autofitting work when changing dashboard variables?
+- Rename request parameters from "request_" to "__request"
+- Add "maxZoomLevel" option to accompany the "FitToData" option

 ## Documentation
 - Note about installation